PZ007/STM32/IAP/STM32F401/README.md

 This directory contains the In-Application Programming (IAP) application for the STM32F401 microcontroller.

 <h3>Application Features</h3>
 See the IAP top-level <a href="https://github.com/bitcontrol/STM32/blob/master/IAP/README.md" title="IAP top-level README.md" target="_blank">README.md</a> file for the common features of this application.
-Specific to it is:
+Specific to it is the port pin that keeps it running after a reset:
 <ul>
 <li>If a domain application is present in Flash memory, the IAP application passes control immediately along to this application after a microcontroller reset.
 The IAP application can be kept running in two ways:
 <ol>